Orientation for outgoing BSc students

 The following information sessions are offered on a yearly basis:

-- For 1st year bachelor students an information session is offered in their 2nd trimester.
+- For 1st year bachelor students an information session is offered in January/February.

-- For 2nd year bachelor students we organize the first session in on 24 September, room Aula/Auditorium at 09:30 - 11:00 hrs .
+- For 2nd year bachelor students we will organize the first session in September.
+In fall 2020, the slides will be posted on Canvas on 21 September, 2020; followed by online/live Q&A sessions (dates to be announced).
 The focus of this session is on the selection criteria and all the ins and outs regarding an exchange.

-After the deadline the online application system will be closed.
+After the deadline both the Online Application System (Part I) and Interview Stream (Part II) will be closed.

-Then they will check if you fulfill all requirements for the chosen universities (top 3 and 10 alternatives) before reading the rest of your application form and your motivation letter.
+Then they will check if you fulfill all requirements for the chosen universities (top 3 and 5 alternatives) before reading and listening to your motivation and the questions asked in Interview Stream.

 Matching of students and exchange spots